niraj1998shetty/KFL-PROJECT/README.md

 #To run React
 cd ./kfl-client
 run--> npm ci
-if not properly installed then do run--> npm i
 to run the app do --> npm run dev
 if error occurs regarding package installation see package.json file (dependecies) and do individual installation( i.e --> npm i react react-router-dom lucide-react axios etc)